Website Navigation for Screen Readers

 Some examples:

-• A student who is a dual degree candidate from WSE and Peabody with a creative project proposal for a computer music-based project and mentored by a Peabody faculty might have 2 Peabody faculty identified as mentors or 1 Peabody and 1 Computer Science faculty identified.
+• A student who is a dual degree candidate from WSE and Peabody with a creative proposal for a computer music-based project and mentored by a Peabody faculty might have 2 Peabody faculty identified as reviewers or 1 Peabody and 1 Computer Science faculty identified as reviewers.

-• A student majoring in English, but on a premed track, working on a gastrointestinal cancer project at the med campus might have reviewers from Oncology and/ or Gastroenterology.
+• A student majoring in English, but on a premed track, working on a gastrointestinal cancer project at the med campus might have reviewers from Oncology and/ or Gastroenterology, but an English faculty would not be appropriate..

 • A physics student writing a science fiction novel that references science fact might be reviewed by English or Writing Seminars faculty as well as a faculty in the related science area.